no1stringbean/lfabr/src/content/posts/time.md

 ---
-title: "Formations: Time"
+title: "Intentions: Time"
-description: "meta description"
+description: "What does it mean to buck the idea of being a "time-crunched" cyclist and to engage abundance instead?
+Even within the reality of all of life's responsibilities?"
 author: ["Ben Schultz"]
 date: 2023-11-05T08:00:00Z
 last update: 2023-11-09T12:45:00Z